Judaism: Legal literature

 The basis of halakha and tradition is the Torah (also known as the Pentateuch or the Five Books of Moses).
 According to rabbinic tradition, there are 613 commandments in the Torah.
 Some of these laws are directed only to men or to women, some only to the ancient priestly groups, the Kohanim and Leviyim (members of the tribe of Levi), some only to farmers within the Land of Israel.
 Many laws were only applicable when the Temple in Jerusalem existed, and only 369 of these commandments are still applicable today.

-While there have been Jewish groups whose beliefs were based on the written text of the Torah alone (e.g., the Sadducees, and the Karaites), most Jews believe in the oral law.
+While there have been Jewish groups whose beliefs and practices were based on the written text of the Torah alone (e.g., the Sadducees, and the Karaites), most Jews follow the oral law.
 These oral traditions were transmitted by the Pharisee school of thought of ancient Judaism and were later recorded in written form and expanded upon by the rabbis.

 According to Rabbinical Jewish tradition, God gave both the Written Law (the Torah) and the Oral Torah to Moses on Mount Sinai.
 The Oral law is the oral tradition as relayed by God to Moses and from him, transmitted and taught to the sages (rabbinic leaders) of each subsequent generation.

 For centuries, the Torah appeared only as a written text transmitted in parallel with the oral tradition.
 Fearing that the oral teachings might be forgotten, Rabbi Judah haNasi undertook the mission of consolidating the various opinions into one body of law which became known as the Mishnah.

 The Mishnah consists of 63 tractates codifying halakha, which are the basis of the Talmud.
 According to Abraham ben David, the Mishnah was compiled by Rabbi Judah haNasi after the destruction of Jerusalem, in anno mundi 3949, which corresponds to 189 CE.

 Over the next four centuries, the Mishnah underwent discussion and debate in both of the world's major Jewish communities (in Israel and Babylonia).
 The commentaries from each of these communities were eventually compiled into the two Talmuds, the Jerusalem Talmud (Talmud Yerushalmi) and the Babylonian Talmud (Talmud Bavli).
 These have been further expounded by commentaries of various Torah scholars during the ages.

-In the text of the Torah, many words are left undefined and many procedures are mentioned without explanation or instructions.
+In the text of the Torah, many words are left undefined, and many procedures are mentioned without explanation or instructions.
 Such phenomena are sometimes offered to validate the viewpoint that the Written Law has always been transmitted with a parallel oral tradition, illustrating the assumption that the reader is already familiar with the details from other, i.e., oral, sources.